ioccc-src/winner/2005/mikeash/README.md

     ./mikeash
 ```

-NOTE: the author stated that they tested this under i386 machines but this works
+**NOTE**: the author stated that they tested this under i386 machines but this works
 under 64-bit (x86_64, arm64) machines too.